everythingability/remarked/Creation going forward.md

 Also links that you make, that don't exist yet can be used as personal placeholders, that sort of say "something should be here later".

+I'd better check and see if you can do [external links](https://www.andertons.co.uk/boss-katana-go-personal-guitar-headphone-amplifier).
+Oh bugger, no, let's fix that.
+Done I think.